bstaruk/starbase-react/readme.md

 * [MQPacker](https://github.com/hail2u/node-css-mqpacker)

 #### _linting w/ eslint and stylelint_
-Industry standard linting comes enabled and configured by default.
-[ESLint](https://github.com/eslint/eslint) is used for your React & ES/JS, and [stylelint](https://github.com/stylelint/stylelint) for your PostCSS.
+Industry-standard linting comes enabled and configured by default.
+[ESLint](https://github.com/eslint/eslint) (with [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb)) is used for your React & ES/JS, and [stylelint](https://github.com/stylelint/stylelint) for your PostCSS.

 #### _node & yarn_
 The latest versions of [Node.js](https://github.com/nodejs/node) & [Yarn](https://github.com/yarnpkg) are continually tested to ensure that starbase-react _just works_.